iamantoniodinuzzo/CineMates/README.md

 This app was born for a group university exam project (*me and two other colleagues of mine*) for a bachelor's degree in computer science at the University of Naples "Federico II".

-I later decided to take the app back and twist it from what were the initial guidelines, in order to try my hand at a more substantial project and to become more familiar with native Android (*Java*) application development but also software engineering in general.
+I later decided to take the app back and twist it from what were the initial guidelines, in order to try my hand at a more substantial project and to become more familiar with Android (*Kotlin*) application development but also software engineering in general.

 ## 🔎 Project Overview
-The application is still in its early stages but much more mature than it was when I picked it up.
+The application **is still in its early stages** but much more mature than it was when I picked it up.

 CineMates aims to be a customizable app and my intention is to make every feature customizable by the user.